- Sprinkler Systems

 Regardless of size, a leak is no small matter.

 A small leak, about the size of the head of a pin, dripping at one drop per second can add up to 7 gallons a day.
 A big leak, the kind most often associated with a toilet malfunction, can waste 200 gallons or more per day.
-Knowing where to look for leaks can help cut water waste.
-Why wait to be surprised by abnormally high water use when checking for leaks is so easy?
+Knowing where to look for leaks can help cut water waste and manage utility costs.
 Use our "Locating Leaks 101" slideshow or the information below for help.

 water running into the overflow tube;